COR-Cut-off-rigidity/Trajectories_IGRF_T04_C/README.md

 Assuming you have already cloned this repository (or downloaded and extracted ZIP archive):

-1. Type `cmake -S ./src -B ./build` in a terminal to create necessary Make files;
+1. Navigate to the project directory
-2. Navigate to build directory: `cd build`;
+2. Type `./build.sh` into the teminal
-3. Type `make` to compile the code.
-Executable binary with the name `T04_C` will be created in `build` directory.
+3. Executable binary `Trajectories_IGRF_T04_C` will be created inside `build` directory

 ## How to run the simulation